worstcase-scenario/EmuELEC/packages/sx05re/emuelec/bin/scripts/setup/README-btaudio.md

   restart can be suppressed with `--no-restart`.
 * `btaudio.sh AA:BB:CC:DD:EE:FF` – skips scanning and connects straight to the
   supplied MAC (automatically routing audio once the sink is detected).
+* `btaudio.sh --clear-force` – removes `/storage/.config/btaudio.force-pulse`,
+  restores the stock `/storage/.config/asound.conf` for the current board and hands control of the audio backend back to the default EmuELEC settings.

 ## Backward-compatible launchers